 Other processed foods with added vitamin D usually say “fortified with vitamin D” on the package.
 These products include dairy products, orange juice and cereal.

-Finally, you can take in vitamin D by spending time outside in the sunshine.
-People in the Midwest may not be able to get enough vitamin D from sunlight alone.
-It breaks down very rapidly, so in colder months, when we don’t see the sun frequently, we likely don’t get enough natural vitamin D production.
-If you are using the sunshine for a vitamin D boost, you only need about 10-15 minutes in direct sun to reap the benefits.
+If you're using the sunshine for a vitamin D boost, you only need about 10-15 minutes in direct sun to reap the benefits.
 Remember, too much sun is a risk factor of skin cancer.
-Wear sunscreen and you’ll still get your daily dose.
+Wear sunscreen and you’ll still get your daily dose of vitamin D.

 How Can I Test for Vitamin D Deficiency?